 Most background checks go back ten or more years but certain information is capped at seven years.

 Consumer reporting agencies can only report credit history for 7-10 years and bankruptcy information for ten years.
 Adverse items, such as defaulted loans or missed payments, will remain on a tenant’s credit history for seven years.1

 When it comes to criminal history, criminal convictions can be reported indefinitely, but arrests will also only appear for seven years.
 Evictions also stay on the tenant’s public record for only seven years.12

 Always keep any documents that the landlord may need for rental verification handy.
 These documents may include pay stubs, bank statements, proof of employment or work verification number, government-issued IDs, etc.

-If the credit score is low for a legitimate reason like identity fraud and you filed a proper police report, you might be thinking “Do police reports show up on background checks?”
+If the credit score is low for a legitimate reason like identity fraud and you filed a proper police report, you might be considering if police reports show up on background checks, or not.
 No matter the case or if it shows, be sure to provide the police report to the landlord and inform the credit bureau with a consumer statement.
 Doing this will ensure that a bad credit score caused by means outside the tenant’s control does not count against them.